TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Methodology

 \subsubsection{View-Aware Social Reward}

 To avoid treating all neighboring interactions equally, we define a view-aware social reward based on direction-sensitive geometry~\cite{gao2025socialmp}.
 For the $g$-th predicted trajectory of target agent $i$, we first transform the prediction into the absolute coordinate system, $\hat{\mathbf{y}}_{i,g}^{\,t,\mathrm{abs}} = \hat{\mathbf{y}}_{i,g}^{\,t} + \mathbf{x}_i^0$.
-We then construct frame-wise heading vectors from the sampled motion:
+We then construct frame-wise heading vectors:

 Based on the local heading, we identify relevant neighbors.
 Let $\mathbf{r}_{ij,g}^t = \hat{\mathbf{y}}_{j,g}^{\,t,\mathrm{abs}} - \hat{\mathbf{y}}_{i,g}^{\,t,\mathrm{abs}}$ denote the relative position vector~\cite{bae2024singulartrajectory}.
 The viewing angle $\theta_{ij,g}^t$ is computed only for neighbors within an interaction radius $R$ and with valid heading support ($\|\mathbf{h}_{i,g}^t\|_2 > \epsilon$):